vmleon/oci-multiplayer-old/livelabs/hol/vm/vm.md

     <copy>npx zx scripts/tfvars.mjs vm</copy>
     ```

-6. During the execution of the script, you will have to answer a few questions.
-The first one is the _VM Deployment Compartment Name_.
+6. During the execution of the script, you will have to answer a question.
+The _VM Deployment Compartment Name_.
 You just type _**ENTER**_ to select the root compartment.
 If you are familiar with OCI compartments, then feel free to pick an existing compartment name.

   ![xxx](images/xxx.png)